 - Retail audit software provides a history of due diligence should a critical incident occur.

-Retail audit software protects the company from claims, fines, and lawsuits due to health and safety violations.
+Protect the company from claims, fines, and lawsuits due to health and safety violations

 - 70% of small retail businesses feel overwhelmed by government regulations including safety guidelines and labor regulations.